rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 ## Create a New Project

-Create a new project (for example jaeger-demo) and give a normal user (such as developer) admin rights onto the project.
-Add the role user-workload-monitoring-config-edit to the user:
+Create a new project (for example jaeger-demo) and give a normal user (such as developer) admin rights onto the project:

 ```shell
 $ oc new-project jaeger-demo